saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/jcs.15.png)

-On the Details page provide details for this Oracle Java Cloud Service instance:
+On the Details page, provide details for this Oracle Java Cloud Service instance:

 Compute shape: VM.Standard1.1 (shape that will meet your load and processing requirements)